compsci-apology/book/book.md

             2. what sort of messaging should we send?
             3. where should we invest our capital this year?
             4. what kind of employees should we hire?
+    3. using **computational models of meaning**
+        1. A model of meaning is agorithm for computing a heading in a context
+            1. i.e., a desired navigation vector in an abstract space
+            2. The OODA Loop describes a computational processes
+                1. John Boyd, 'The Essence of Winning and Losing'
+                2. Observe: input (gather sense data from the environment)
+                3. Orient: map sense data to a conceptual model of possible actions
+                4. Decide: reduce the map of possible actions to one best action
+                5. Act: output (perform the best action)
-    3. sense organs collect information about their environemnt (input)
+            3. sense organs collect information about their environment (input)
                 1. Sense organs like eyes, ears, etc
                 2. Telescopes, microscopes, cameras
                 3. Sensor networks, like windmills or social media networks
             4. input is integrated by concept-networks (processing)
                 1. This includes human beings looking at information and making decisions
             5. controlling actuators by constraining their degress of freedom  (output)
                 1. Muscles move bones by contracting, i.e. adding tension that reduces degrees of freedom
                 2. A thermostat specifies whether the furance or a/c system should be on or off
                 3. A engineering department specifies which priorties they will invest in this quarter
-3. This model will allow us to understand the **common computational problems that all of these organisms must solve**
+4. This model will allow us to understand the **common computational problems that all of these organisms must solve**
-4. Another advantage of this generic model is that we can remember that these robots always exist in the physical universe.
+5. Another advantage of this generic model is that we can remember that these robots always exist in the physical universe.
     1. All robots need to solve the problem of reliably obtaining enough energy to keep themselves alive.
     2. They will always be under selective pressure to be more energetically efficient.
     3. This means they must evaluate _tradeoffs_ because energy spent in one area cannot be spent elsewhere